I created a slideshow with more of the photos I captured at The Great American Outdoor Show last week. You can view the photos here.

 I had the privilege of attending The Great American Outdoor Show this past week and it was awesome!
 This is the biggest sportsman’s show in the world and it lived up to the billing this year to be sure.
 I attended several instructive and informative seminars, watched the 3-D Archery Shoot, met four TV personalities, talked to several outfitters and guides, and visited booth after booth of hunting and fishing equipment.
+I have to say, my favorite booth sold lightweight backpacking saws to carry for your camping, I bought several of them to gift to the family.
 Words do a poor job of describing the excitement and enthusiasm around this show, so I am hoping my photos will help.
 Here a few to whet your appetite.
 I will be posting a slideshow on my website with more photos and will post another blog with that link once it is ready.
 In the meantime, check out these photos and let me know if you attended the GAOS, too.

 The Bassmaster Elite Series was at Chesapeake Bay this past week and my son, James, and I had the privilege of being there to watch them on Friday.
 It was an exciting day from the “Blastoff” when all the anglers were announced one-by-one and went out to their first fishing spots.
 Conditions were tough for these professionals but fish were caught and the weigh-in was filled with excitement.
 The following photos captured of the action of the day: